Call us now:

 What are the earnings prerequisites for the LTR Visa under BOI framework?

-To qualify for the LTR visa under the BOI, highly skilled professionals must meet explicit income benchmarks displaying monetary security and alignment with the program’s aims.
-Two income selections are accessible subject to the applicant’s qualifications.
+To qualify for the LTR visa under the BOI, highly skilled professionals must meet specific income benchmarks to show financial stability and align with the program’s goals.
+There are two income options based on the applicant’s qualifications.

-Under the initial option, candidates must evidence a typical yearly salary of no less than $80,000 USD for the two years preceding their request.
-This income can stem from employment, consulting work, or other professional sources and must be substantiated through relevant financial documentation like tax returns or pay stubs.
+Under the first option, applicants must demonstrate a typical yearly salary of at least $80,000 USD for the two years prior to their application.
+This income can come from employment, consulting, or other professional work.
+Applicants must provide supporting financial documents, such as tax returns or pay stubs.

 What medical insurance or financial guarantees are necessary for the LTR Visa under BOI framework?